Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Conclusion

 \section{Conclusion}

+This study introduced a robust methodology for validating trajectory datasets using an independent naturalistic ground-truth dataset with quantified error distribution.
+By combining manual, frame-anchored ground truth for intersection discharge headways and SIMEX-based correction and distributional tests for car-following and lane-changing behaviors, the framework enables validity claims that do not depend on any post-processing of the public dataset.
+This independent validation perspective complements earlier trajectory quality studies that assessed datasets such as NGSIM primarily through internal diagnostics and filtered-trajectory references.

-This study critically examined the validity of the usage of WOMD in driving behavior analysis by comparing its trajectory data to an independently collected naturalistic dataset from Level 4 AV operations in Phoenix, AZ (PHX).
-We focused on three scenarios: intersection discharging, car-following, and lane-changing.
-Using manual annotation from high-resolution aerial video in the PHX dataset, we established a reliable reference for ground-truth headways at intersections.
-For car-following and lane-changing, we applied a SIMEX correction to account for observational noise in the PHX data and used DTW distance to measure behavioral differences.
+Particularly, this study critically examined the extent to which WOMD can be used in driving behavior analysis by comparing its trajectory data to an independently collected dataset of commercial robotaxi operations in Phoenix, AZ (PHX).
+We focused on three scenarios: intersection discharging, decelerating-to-stop, and lane-changing.
+Because the two datasets differ in collection period, operational design domain, and sensing modality, any discrepancies we observe necessarily conflate differences in control policy, roadway environment, and post-processing pipelines.
+Our analysis, therefore, does not aim to isolate a single causal factor, but instead asks a more practical question: do the behaviors observed in recent, naturalistic Level~4 operations fall inside the behavioral envelope spanned by WOMD trajectories?

 Across all scenarios, we found a significant difference between the behaviors observed in WOMD and those captured in PHX.
 WOMD consistently underrepresents short headways and sharp decelerations.
+Because the PHX discharge headways are anchored in frame-by-frame manual annotations of vehicles crossing the stop line, with uncertainty at the level of a single video frame, these discrepancies cannot be explained away as artefacts of aerial measurement error; they instead point to genuine differences between the naturalistic acceleration behavior we observe in recent robotaxi operations and the start-up dynamics represented in WOMD.
 These differences exist even after correcting for measurement error in PHX, suggesting that the differences stem not from data quality but from underlying behavioral characteristics.
 Permutation tests confirm that these cross-dataset differences are statistically significant and lie outside the internal variability of WOMD.

 These findings challenge the common assumption that WOMD provides ground-truth behavioral data suitable for calibration or validation of microscopic driving models.
 We caution researchers against using WOMD as an unquestioned benchmark for behavioral analysis, especially in safety-critical or interaction-rich contexts.
 Future research should incorporate independent validation datasets and consider smoothing artifacts when modeling driving behavior from open-source datasets derived from onboard sensor perceptions, such as WOMD.